Sleepy Lion Trail - Button Rock Dam Loop, Button Rock Preserve Trailhead, Boulder - Denver - Golden - Fort Collins - Lyons, Colorado

 The Sleepy Lion Trail continues unevenly for a short spell before bending north and dropping down to the Ralph Price Reservoir Dam base and service road (2.7 miles : 6,253').

-Bear right on the service road, which crosses the voluminous dam outlet and realigns with North St Vrain Creek for an easy 2 mile return to the parking lot.
-You may divert up a short, steep spur just beyond the service road split to the top of the the dam wall (above the outlet, up and to the left).
-Here you'll enjoy views across the reservoir, and a close-up look at the complexities of dam construction.
+Bear right on the service road, which crosses the dam outlet and realigns with North St Vrain Creek for an easy 2 mile return to the parking lot.
+You may divert up a short, steep spur just past the service road split to the top of the the dam wall (above the outlet, up and to the left).
+Here you'll have views across the reservoir and a look at the complexities of dam construction.

 Key GPS Coordinates - DATUM WGS84View Interactive Google Map